 We accept a wide range of European and international qualifications.
 Please visit International Admissions for full details.

-We require IELTS 6.0 overall (minimum 5.5 in all other elements).
+We require IELTS 5.5 overall including 5.5 in Writing, Reading, Listening and Speaking.
 Find out more about our English language entry requirements, including the types of test we accept and the scores needed for entry to the programme.

 You may also be able to meet the English language requirement for your programme by joining a summer pre-sessional programme before starting your degree.

 Once you have met the conditions of your offer, you will need to pay a deposit of £2,000 towards your tuition fees.
 This deposit will help in applying for your Tier 4 (General) student visa.